mariaphilo2024/GeoPerform-Documentation/GeoFormsApplication/Introduction.md

 - The backend service reads the email content.
 - Only the encrypted data is used for system processing to prevent tampering.
 - The decrypted data is stored as a JSON file in the GeoForms database.
+- If a form has missing fields, an alert email is sent using Graph API.

 ### JSON Data Structure:
 - Data is stored in key-value pairs (e.g., `"report_name": "Noon Report", "voyage_number": "123"`).